 Natural Disaster: In the event of a tsunami alert, the children and staff will be taken to Sitka High School by bus.
 In the event a bus is unavailable parents are asked to grant permission for staff to transport children in personal cars to Sitka High School.
 This permission is granted/not granted on the required Emergency Card.
 In the event driving is not possible the staff will walk with the children to Sitka High (Preschool to Jeff Davis, Jeff Davis to Etolin St., Etolin to Baranof Street, Baranof to DeGroff, DeGroff to Lake Street, and Lake Street to the High School) Staff will remain with the children until they are picked up and signed out by an authorized person.

 Fire: All children and staff will be walked to Baranof School.
 Staff will call parents and/or emergency contacts.
 Staff will remain with the children until an authorized person claims each child.
 Please make sure that the person authorized to pick up your child checks in with a staff member so that we can keep an accurate record of who picked up each child and at what time the child was claimed.
-Fire drills are practiced on a monthly basis.
+Fire drills are practiced with the children on a monthly basis.

 25. INCIDENT REPORTS:

 An incident report will be completed whenever there is an injury to the head, or when a wound, scratch or bruise occurs that requires first aid, or when a child becomes ill at school.
 Parents will be notified immediately by phone of a head or serious injury, or the emergency contact number if parent cannot be reached.
-Please check your child’s box at the end of each day for reports or other pertinent information.
+Please check your child’s box or bright wheel account at the end of each day for reports or other pertinent information.